vitor-dornela/Docker/README.md

-# Easy and fast deployment of a PHP Application with MySQL and Management Tools using Docker Compose.
+# Easy and fast deployment of a PHP App using Docker Compose

 This repository contains a Docker Compose configuration for a PHP-based application integrated with a MySQL database.
 It provides a development-ready environment with the following services: